fsubal/donphan/README.md

 ## Why Donphan ?

-In legacy PHP application (without certain frameworks), `array`s are often used as domain models.
+In PHP application without certain frameworks, `array`s are often used as domain models.

 ```php
 <?php